 - Edward Via College of Osteopathic Medicine, VCOM-VA, medical school

-Dr. Garofola is a member of the American Academy of Dermatology, American Society for Dermatologic Surgery, American Society of Mohs Surgery, Virginia Dermatology Society, and Sigma Sigma Phi Honorary Fraternity.
+Dr. Garofola holds two board certifications by the American Board of Dermatology; one for dermatology, and one for micrographic dermatologic surgery (Mohs surgery).
+He is a member of the American Academy of Dermatology, American Society for Dermatologic Surgery, American Society of Mohs Surgery, Virginia Dermatology Society, and Sigma Sigma Phi honorary fraternity.
 He was the first-ever resident to serve on the board of the Virginia Dermatology Society.

 Gary P. Gross, M.D.

 - University of Virginia School of Medicine, medical school